 Let’s start off with the cast of characters:

-- 1 large bottle of wine (don’t be afraid to cheap out here!
+– 1.5 liter bottle of wine (don’t be afraid to cheap out here!
 The bottle we purchase is under $10, but it tastes fabulous with the other flavors)

 – A couple of lemons (limes work fine if you don’t have any on hand)

 That’s it!
 Now all you’ve gotta do is toss it all together.
-We’ve made this enough times that we’ve found that there’s an order that works best, so Corey modeled for me to show you how we like to make it.
+We’ve made this enough times that we’ve found that there’s an order that works best, so pay close attention.

-You can stop here if you want (we usually do) but if you want to make it a little prettier you can add some sliced fruit.
+You can stop here if you want (we usually do) but if you’re having people over and you want to make it a little prettier, you can add some sliced fruit.
 We’ll sometimes add lemons and limes if we have them on hand, but you can really do whatever you want.
-This time, we just tossed some extra lemons in there because that was all we had in the house.

-Usually when we make this, we do it in an old gallon jug that has been cleaned out (we regularly buy gallons of tea, so we just use one of those, but you could use an old milk jug if you clean it out well enough) because it’s the perfect size, it has a lid, and it’s just all around easy.
-This time we were making the sangria for a father’s day lunch, so we thought something a little prettier was in order.
+Often when we make this, we do it in an old gallon jug that has been cleaned out (we regularly buy gallons of tea, so we just use one of those, but you could use an old milk jug if you clean it out well enough) because it’s the perfect size, it has a lid, and it’s just all-around easy.
+However, if we’re making it for other people, we’ll bust out a nice pretty pitcher.

 And that, my friends, is how you make the easiest, tastiest sangria ever!